 Costs can range from £150 to £1,000 but many online mortgage brokers may not charge a fee.
-It will be worth reading our independent review of Habito, a specialist online mortgage broker that has received over 4,000 '5 star' reviews on Trustpilot.
+If you haven't got a mortgage broker, it is worth considering Habito*, a specialist online mortgage broker that has received over 4,000 '5 star' reviews on Trustpilot.
 Habito does not charge a mortgage advice fee.

 This fee will be charged by the new lender to carry out a valuation on your existing property and costs range from £200 - £500 depending on the value of the property.

 This fee will be charged by the new lender to cover the cost of administering the mortgage and costs vary widely between lenders and products.
-The average fee is around £1,000.
+The average fee can be up to £1,000.
 In most cases this fee can be added to the loan but you need to be aware that interest will then be charged on that fee which will mount up over the term of the mortgage.

 This includes searches, transfer of ownership and all other legal paperwork together with cost paid for transferring the mortgage money between lenders and will average around £1,500.

-If you leave your current mortgage deal before the end of the deal term then there will be a charge to pay.
+If you leave your current mortgage deal before the end of the deal term then there is likely to be a charge to pay.
 This charge will depend on how much of the term remains and will vary between lenders